virtru/virtru-sdk-samples-gas/virtru-encrypt-google-doc/README.md

 ![](https://miro.medium.com/max/1280/1*Bw1zo_S0C-M9ambD7s1pRg.gif)

 ## Setup
 This is a self-contained project, so you can simply copy & paste the contents of each file into a new Google Apps Script project.
 Make sure to keep the same file names, as these are referenced within the code.
+Alternatively, download the full project, edit locally, and push to Google Apps Script with [Clasp](https://developers.google.com/apps-script/guides/clasp).

 This project follows [Google Apps Script HTML Service best practices](https://developers.google.com/apps-script/guides/html/best-practices) and externalizes client-side JS and CSS into their own files.